-Little Wayman cherished dharma and did not want to leave, but he knew his brother was right.
+Little Wayman cherished dharma and did not want to leave, but he knew that his brother was right.
 The Buddha divined Little Wayman’s situation and knew his struggle in understanding had nothing to do with his present circumstances; rather it was a result of bad karma earned in a past life for mocking another person who was struggling to learn scripture.
-So early the next morning the Buddha waited near Little Wayman’s quarters and when he came out to start his journey home back to lay life, the Buddha said he would help him.
+So, early the next morning, the Buddha waited near Little Wayman’s quarters.
+When he came out to start his journey home back to lay life, the Buddha said he would help him.
 He materialized a perfectly clean cloth and told Little Wayman to sit and handle it continuously while repeating, “Removal of impurity.”
-While he did as he was told, the Buddha left to attend that morning’s gathering.
+While Little Wayman did as he was told, the Buddha left to attend that morning’s gathering.

 Not long after starting with the cloth, Little Wayman noticed it had become dirty, and he instantly understood that all things are impermanent, that death and decay are inevitable.
 The moment it happened, the Buddha perceived that Little Wayman had reached a breakthrough and he sent an apparition of himself to preach that the evil impurities of lust, anger, and delusion were still in his mind, and removal of these would bring salvation.
 Suddenly, Little Wayman went from not knowing a single verse to full arahantship.